How can you recognize a good Electronic Quality Management System Software (eQMS) and what to look out for when shopping

 You can do it yourself, with help from a vendor, or buy a fully validated product.
 Validation basically means that the system was tested before use.
 Non-validated software can create an additional workload.
 You will need to manually test the workings of the software and possibly hire personnel that is qualified to do the testing.

 Furthermore, if you make changes or adjustments to an eQMS after the initial testing you will have to go through that process again.
-Pre-validated software takes care of this for you and provides a much faster and hassle-free implementation.
+Fully validated software takes care of this for you and provides a much faster and hassle-free implementation.